hrutavmodha/twiggle/SECURITY.md

 - Developers should not bind sensitive data (like auth tokens) directly to DOM elements.
 - Sensitive state should be kept in memory and never injected as raw HTML.

-### 7. Route Handling

-- The router validates paths using TypeScript literal types (/${string}).
-- Avoid dynamic evaluation of route strings to prevent arbitrary code execution.

 ---

 ## Recommended Security Guidelines for Developers

 1. Sanitize all user inputs before rendering.
-2. Use framework API (navigate, createState) instead of manually manipulating DOM or history.
+2. Use framework API (createState) instead of manually manipulating DOM or history.
 3. Keep dependencies up-to-date and monitor for CVEs.
 4. Apply CSP headers in production.
 5. Avoid recursive component mounting that can crash or freeze the browser.